 - parents of injured children

-For children, youths, and parents facing pediatric injuries and other difficult medical events, CIRP researchers are working to:
+For children, youths, and parents facing pediatric injuries and other difficult medical events, CIRP researchers continue their work to:

 - document the prevalence of acute and longer-term post traumatic stress symptoms in children

 - understand risk and resilience factors that affect emotional recovery after injury

 - create valid measures for acute stress symptoms in children and youth

 - create practical and valid screening tools to help emergency and acute care clinicians identify children and parents at risk

 - develop effective preventive intervention methods to reduce PTSD in children after injury

 - Posttraumatic Stress Following Pediatric Injury: Upate on Diagnosis, Risk Factors, and Intervention (2013)